-management.
-Medications in each unit are stored safely in a locked treatment room.
-All staff responsible for medication administration complete medication competencies.
-Regular medications and 'as required' medications are delivered in blister packs.
-The RNs and/or EN check the packs against the electronic medication chart and a record of medication reconciliation is maintained.
+RNs and/or EN check the medications against the electronic medication chart and a record of medication reconciliation is maintained.
 Any discrepancies are fed back to the supplying pharmacy.
 Expired medications are returned to pharmacy in a safe and timely manner.
 There were no self-medicating residents on the day of audit.
 Residents who are on regular or 'as required' medications have clinical assessments/pain assessments conducted by a registered nurse.